KxSystems/docs/docs/wp/data-recovery.md

 ### Recovering from q errors during replay

-As seen in the previous section, replaying a tplog can result in an error even if the log file is uncorrupted.
-We can utilize error trapping to isolate any rows in the tplog which cause an error while transferring the other, error-free rows into a new log file.
-The problematic tplog lines will be stored in a variable where they can be analyzed to determine the next course of action.
+As seen in the previous section, replaying a TP log can result in an error even if the log file is uncorrupted.
+We can utilize error trapping to isolate any rows in the TP log which cause an error while transferring the other, error-free rows into a new log file.
+The problematic TP log lines will be stored in a variable where they can be analyzed to determine the next course of action.

 ```q
 old:`:2014.05.03